petrmanek/petrmanek.github.io/README.md

 This Is My Personal Website
 ===========================

-It's kind of an experiment since it's managed and maintained using [Jekyll](http://jekyllrb.com/).
+It's kind of an experiment.
 Feel free to share the adventure with me. :-)